IBM-Security/ibm-security-integrations/tomcat/README.md

 # Tomcat JWT Authentication
+This repo contains resources for integrating IBM Security Verify with Apache Tomcat using IBM Application Gateway as a web reverse proxy to manage authentication and authorization.
+Identity is supplied to the OpenLiberty application server via a signed JWT.

 ## Prerequisites
 - Apace Ant\*
 - Maven\*
 - Kubernetes
-\* only required if building from source code
+> only required if building from source code

 ## Building Valve
-1. Fetch dependencies from Maven
+1. Fetch dependencies from Maven\
 Maven is used here because it allows us to fetch jars into a directory we define very easily.
-This is important not only for compiling the Valve in the next step but also for eventually adding the dependencies to Tomcat container we will eventually test this Valve with.
+This is important not only for compiling the Valve in the next step but also for eventually adding the dependencies to Tomcat container we will test the Valve with.

 `mvn clean dependency:copy-dependencies`

-2. Build the JWT SSO Valve
+2. Build the JWT SSO Valve\
 Use Apache Ant to build the Java code into a thin jar.

 `ant jar`